adventures-things-to-do-in-bhutan

 Gangtey Monastery sits on a ridge overlooking Phobjikha Valley, and timing our visit with their annual tshechu festival was pure luck.
 For three days, we watched monks perform ancient mask dances that honestly felt like something from another dimension.

 The masks themselves are works of art – fierce deities with multiple eyes, animal heads, and skull crowns.
 The dancers move in slow, precise patterns that have remained unchanged for centuries.
-Our favorite was the Black Hat Dance, where monks swirl in dark robes and tall black hats, symbolically purifying the ground.
+Our favourite was the Black Hat Dance, where monks swirl in dark robes and tall black hats, symbolically purifying the ground.

 Between dances, senior monks explained the religious significance to the crowd, while little novice monks sneaked candy to children.
 Even without understanding the language, the power of these performances was unmistakable.
 This isn't stuff they put on for tourists – it's the real deal, and it's among the top things to do in Bhutan for cultural immersion.